This is a detailed guide covering

-If you’ve set your mind on taking a sabbatical, the big question is ‘how do I go about it?’
+If you’ve set your mind on taking a sabbatical, the next logical step is ‘how do I go about it?’

 In this comprehensive article I will cover off all the key things you need to think about, from finding your company policies to speaking to your boss.

-I have split this post into three broad sections that are packed full of useful information:
+I have split the post into three broad sections that are packed full of useful information:

 - SECTION 1 – Research